worldamazing/plan/docs/amazing-papers/on-childhood.md

 That is the line.

 A healed civilization is not one that merely protects children from the worst visible horrors while leaving the deeper developmental field untouched.
+It is also one that refuses to treat the already-living adult as developmentally finished simply because time has passed.

-It is a civilization in which children no longer have to adapt to distortion in order to belong.
+It is a civilization in which neither children nor adults have to adapt to distortion in order to belong.

 That means: